-Of the \$169 billion financing package, one can view the largest component as being on the benefit side through slowing the rate of future benefit growth and partial taxation of benefits for the highestincome beneficiaries.
+- o Of the \$169 billion National Commission financing package, one can view the largest component as being on the benefit side through slowing the rate of future benefit growth and partial taxation of benefits for the highest-income beneficiaries. - o Benefit slowdown and recapture \$70 billion 41%

-0 Benefit slowdown and recapture \$70 billion - 41% COLA adjustments (\$40 billion) Recapture of benefits through tax systems (\$30 billion) 0 Expansion of coverage and repayment of military service obligation \$41 billion - 24% Coverage of Federal and nonprofit employees (\$23 billion) Military service debt (\$18 billion)
+COLA adjustments

+(\$40 billion)

+Recapture of benefits through tax systems (\$30 billion)

+0 Expansion of coverage and

+repayment of military service

+obligation \$41 billion - 24%

+Coverage of Federal and

+nonprofit employees (\$23 billion)

+Military service debt (\$18 billion)

+0 Tax speedup and restructuring

+of self-employment tax \$58 billion - 34%

+Tax speed up (\$40 billion)

+Self-employment restructuring (\$18 billion)

+\$169 total

-This document is from the collections at the Dole Archives, University of Kansas http://dolearchives.ku.edu o Even though one-third (\$58 billion) of the package is comprised of payroll tax changes, the real impact on the economy will be less because of the tax credit to employees, the deductibility of employer payroll taxes and the tax deduction provided for the self-employed will reduce the total tax burden by about \$18.5 billion.
+o Even though one-third (\$58 billion) of the package is comprised of payroll tax changes, the real impact on the economy will be less because of the tax credit to employees, the deductibility of employer payroll taxes and the tax deduction provided for the self-employed will reduce the total tax burden by about \$18.5 billion.
 Thus the real additional payroll tax burden will be slightly below \$40 billion over the period 1983-1990.